ngpeijiun/stat/100/lesson02.md

 3. Interpretation

     If one obtains many unbiased samples of the same size form a defined population, the difference between the sample percent and the true population percent will be within the margin of error, at least 95% of the time.

+## 2.3 Relationship between Sample Size and Margin of Error

+1. The margin of error does not substantially decrease at sample sizes above 1500 (since it is already below 30%).
+After that point, it is probably better to spend additional resources on reducing sources of bias that might be on the same order as the margin of error.
+An obvious exception would be in a government survey, like the one used to estimate the unemployment rate, where even tenths of a percent matter.